 3. Buy books.

-There’s something about reading that can help the whole toilet training concept click.
+There’s something about reading books that can help the whole toilet training concept click.
 The Pirate Pete’s Potty Book sealed the deal for my eldest and we then bought the Princess Polly Potty Book for Z. If you’re looking for some alternatives, you can find them in my Amazon affiliate store.

 As you can see from the photo below, we also introduced a bit of bookish play to the proceedings with the help of Daisy the doll and a pink toy potty.
 This miniland doll (which is anatomically correct) really helped Z with the whole potty training process.